k3jph/k3jph.github.io/_posts/2018/2018-09-09-prepare-for-hurricane-florence-like-a-professional.md

 on our own part.
 FEMA offers 185 free online courses, some of them eligible for college credit, on disaster response and management:

-<blockquote class="embedly-card" data-card-key="66f8489580e04fc4a88a724eb5058bb3" data-card-branding="0" data-card-type="article"><h4><a href="https://training.fema.gov/is/crslist.aspx">Emergency Management Institute - Independent Study (IS) | Course List</a></h4><p>The social media links provided are for reference only.
+<blockquote class="embedly-card" data-card-key="66f8489580e04fc4a88a724eb5058bb3" data-card-branding="0" data-card-type="article"><p class="h4"><a href="https://training.fema.gov/is/crslist.aspx">Emergency Management Institute - Independent Study (IS) | Course List</a></p><p>The social media links provided are for reference only.
 FEMA does not endorse any non-government Web sites, companies or applications.
 Last Modified: 12/4/2014 Emergency Management Institute 16825 S. Seton Ave., Emmitsburg, MD 21727 Switchboard: (301) 447-1000 Admissions Fax: (301) 447-1658 Independent Study Program Office: (301) 447-1200 Fax: (301) 447-1201</p></blockquote>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 With 185 courses, it is obviously overwhelming to know even which